veno77/raisepon/README.txt

 Copy the files to your web folder.
 Create database "raisecom" and load in it the supplied raisecom.sql file Grant permissions to user for databse "raisecom".
-Modify common.php  to match the mysql user and pass.
+Modify common.php and update_rrd.php to match the mysql user,pass.

 Add the following to your crontab: